bettycakez/blog/content/posts/family_tech_market_map.md

 - **Pediatric & urgent care** services like Brave Care and Summer Health are providing personalized, virtual-first pediatric and urgent care.

 ---
-## 4. Child launching
+## Child launching
 ![Child launching market map](/img/child_launching_market_map.png)

 *What is it:* From the ages of 12 to 25, you’re helping your child transition from adolescence to young adulthood.
 Adolescents are going through puberty, explore their own identify and gaining independence.
-Often, this means your role as a parent goes from the primary decision maker for your child’s health decisions, to being a supportive guide and safety net, a “launch” that can often coincide with sending your child off to college.
+Often, this means your role as a parent goes from the primary decision maker for your child’s health decisions, to being a supportive guide and safety net.

 *Why you should care:* Adolescence is a critical time for promoting health, and one that is sometimes overlooked.
 There are [42M](https://opa.hhs.gov/adolescent-health/adolescent-health-facts/americas-diverse-adolescents) adolescents in the U.S., and amongst them, [only half](https://www.usnews.com/news/health-news/articles/2021-11-09/us-adolescents-are-getting-less-sex-education-now-than-25-years-ago) are receiving sex education that meet national standards and [13%](https://cnsmaryland.org/2022/05/03/american-teens-are-experiencing-a-rise-in-mental-health-disorders-suicidal-thoughts/#:~:text=From%202007%20to%202019%2C%20the,to%20the%20Pew%20Research%20Center.) having a major depressive episode (a 60 percent increase from 2007).
 In addition, adolescents and young adults make up [95%](https://www.eatingdisordercenter.org/facts-figures/#:~:text=95%25%20of%20those%20who%20have,with%20eating%20disorders%20receive%20treatment.) of people with eating disorders and [43%](https://www.nytimes.com/2022/06/10/science/transgender-teenagers-national-survey.html) of the trangender population.